-- 3.274 Mattishall is identified as a Local Service Centre through the locational strategy and it will see 10% growth through the plan period, providing an additional 141 149 dwellings over the plan period to 2036.
-Of these 141 149, there are currently 21 26 completions and 55 111 commitments, with a further 23 12 with decision to grandt subject to a section 106, meaning that the new allocation for the remainder of the Local Plan Period to 2036 is 42 meaning that Mattishall has already exceeded the numbers required over the plan period and, as a result, it is not proposed to allocate further sites through this plan.' - 3.275 The 2011 Census showed that there was a population of 2617.
-Mattishall is identified as a Local Service Centre village as it meets the criteria by having the following services: - Mattishall Primary school; - Post Office, 2 shops, butchers and a pharmacy; - Village Hall, Swan Inn, Fish and Chip Shop and Mattishall Sports and Social Club; - Konnect bus 4 to Norwich, Konnect bus 13a to Easton College; and - The Inter-Departmental Business Register (2016) shows 79 businesses within the parish. - 3.276 Mattishall has a rich historic environment with two separate conservation areas with a number of listed buildings. - 3.277 The Breckland Landscape Character Fringe Assessment shows that most of the land surrounding the village is situated within the Landscape Character Area 'Mattishall Hall Small Scale Plateau', which is of Moderate/High Landscape sensitivity.
-The land to the east of the settlement is located within the Landscape Character Area 'Mattishall Burgh Large Scale Plateau Farmland', which is of Moderate Landscape Sensitivity. - 3.278 The majority of the land surrounding Mattishall is of Grade 3 Agricultural quality. - 3.279 As part of the preparation of the Local Plan, earlier iterations have assessed sites for inclusion within the settlement boundary.
+3.257 Mattishall is identified as a Local Service Centre through the locational strategy and it will see 10% growth through the plan period, providing an additional 149 dwellings over the plan period to 2036.
+Of these 149, there are currently 26 completions and 111 commitments, with a further 12 with decision to grant subject to a section 106, meaning that Mattishall has already exceeded the numbers required over the plan period and, as a result, it is not proposed to allocate further sites through this plan (MM82).

+3.258 The 2011 Census showed that there was a population of 2617.
+Mattishall is identified as a Local Service Centre village as it meets the criteria by having the following services:

+- Mattishall Primary school; - Post Office, 2 shops, butchers and a pharmacy; - Village Hall, Swan Inn, Fish and Chip Shop and Mattishall Sports and Social Club; Konnect bus 4 to Norwich, Konnect bus 13a to Easton College; and - The Inter-Departmental Business Register (2016) shows 79 businesses within the parish.

+3.259 Mattishall has a rich historic environment with two separate conservation areas with a number of listed buildings.

+3.260 The Breckland Landscape Character Fringe Assessment shows that most of the land surrounding the village is situated within the Landscape Character Area 'Mattishall Hall Small Scale Plateau', which is of Moderate/High Landscape sensitivity.
+The land to the east of the settlement is located within the Landscape Character Area 'Mattishall Burgh Large Scale Plateau Farmland', which is of Moderate Landscape Sensitivity.

+3.261 The majority of the land surrounding Mattishall is of Grade 3 Agricultural quality.

+3.262 As part of the preparation of the Local Plan, earlier iterations have assessed sites for inclusion within the settlement boundary.
 There are no suitable sites which have been put forward.
 As such no allocation is included within the Local Plan, but the need is to be met through a criteria based policy, HOU 03.

-Map 3.11 Summary of the Mattishall Allocations.
+Map 3.11 Mattishall Settlement Boundary.